-- 1. Prior to January 1, 2008, these limits shall not apply to engines funded under State or federal incentive funding programs, as specified in (e)(2)(E)2. - a.
-Diesel PM Standard: New agricultural stationary diesel-fueled CI engines shall emit no more than 0.15 g/bhp-hr diesel particulate matter (PM) limit or shall meet the current standards for off-road engines of the same maximum rated power as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423), whichever is lower; and - b.
-NMHC, NOx, and CO Standards: New agricultural stationary diesel-fueled CI engines shall meet the HC, NOx, (or NMHC+NOx, if applicable) and CO standards for off-road engines of the same model year and maximum rated power, as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
+New agricultural stationary diesel-fueled CI engines shall meet the HC,

+NOx, (or NMHC+NOx, if applicable) and CO standards for off-road engines of the same model year and maximum rated power, as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
 If no limits have been established for an off-road engine of the same model year and maximum rated power as the new agricultural stationary diesel-fueled CI engine, then the new agricultural stationary diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423, for an off-road engine of the same maximum rated power, irrespective of the new agricultural diesel-fueled CI engine's model year.

-- 2. Prior to January 1, 2008, the requirements of subsections (e)(2)(E)1. shall not apply to any stationary diesel-fueled CI engine that: - a. is used in agricultural operations; and - b. was funded under a State or federal incentive funding program; and - c. was sold for use in another agricultural operation, provided the stationary diesel-fueled CI engine complies with Tier II Off-Road Compression Ignition Standards for off-road engines of the same maximum rated power (title 13, CCR, section 2423).
+- 2.(2) Prior to January 1, 2008, the requirements of subsections (e)(2)(E)1.
+93115.8(a)(1) shall not apply to any stationary diesel-fueled CI engine that: - a.(A) is used in agricultural operations; and - b.(B) was funded under a State or federal incentive funding program; and - e.(C) was sold for use in another agricultural operation, provided the stationary diesel-fueled CI engine complies with Tier II Off-Road Compression Ignition Standards for off-road engines of the same maximum rated power (title 13, CCR, section 2423).